-The Roman Catholic church is a force unto itself in central Minnesota.
-You can turn on the television at any time of day and find a catholic mass being said, a nun being interviewed or lay people talking about church activities.
+Since returning to my native state late last year, I have been reminded that Roman Catholic church is a force unto itself in Minnesota.
+In my small home town, you can turn on the television at any time of day and find a catholic mass being said, a nun being interviewed or lay people talking about church activities.

-My father was Roman Catholic and very devout.
-When I was growing up here, most of my friends were Catholic (I was raised in the Protestant church) and our little town has not one, but two very large Catholic churches.
-I’d say Catholicism is pretty much woven into the landscape.
+My father was Roman Catholic and very devout, but my mother was Protestant and that’s the church my sisters I attended.
+When I was growing up, most of my friends were Catholic and our little hamlet has not one, but two very large Catholic churches.
+I’d say Catholicism is pretty much woven into the social landscape.

-Then, in unison, everyone in the gym began genuflecting and responding to the priest’s greeting and prayers.
-Suddenly, they bowed their heads in prayer.
+Then, in unison, almost everyone in the gym began genuflecting and responding to the priest’s greeting and prayers.
+Next, they bowed their heads in prayer.

 Uh, oh.
 What was I supposed to do — give my fellow gym rats the agnostic stink eye or fake my participation?
 Recite a litany or just wait it out and hum along to a hymn?
 What in god’s name is the proper gym protocol in this situation?

-I’ve been to a lot of Roman Catholic masses, but this one was certainly the oddest.
-Funny thing is, I was the only one who thought it was in the least bit weird.
-Everyone else just seemed happy to squeeze in a workout with their heavenly father.
+I can tell you that I’ve been to a lot of Roman Catholic masses in my life, but this one was certainly the oddest.
+Yet, it was obvious I was the only one who thought it was in the least bit weird.
+Everyone else seemed quite happy to squeeze in a workout and connect with their heavenly father.